Stiivi/CardMaker/README.md

 1. Open the _CardMaker.graffle_ document
 2. Select menu _Automation_ → _Create Cards_
 3. Cards are generated in the sheet named `sheet`

+You can export cards as PDFs or any other format individually:

+1. Select the canvas named `sheet`
+2. Menu _File_ → _Export…_ or `Cmd+Opt+E`
+3. Chose your format: PNG, PDF, ...
+5. Check ✅ _Export from artboards only_

+This will generate one file per card with filename being the card's name.

 ## Template Document